CoughManCoding/IMDB-reddit-reviews-to-rating/README.md

 # Problem statement
 We want to Validate the IMDB scoring of a movie, given the comment/ review by a critic or a movie enthusiast.
-Due to time limitations we can only validate the results manually and not automate the validation or predict it.

 # Features
 - Pulling Reddit Data (Unstructured Data)